Krakow, Poland – In November, Poland will celebrate Independence Day and commemorate the 100th anniversary of the foundation of its modern state.

 In the event of the upcoming celebrations, the Catholic Church has launched a nation-wide sobriety campaign, asking Poles to refrain from drinking alcohol for 100 days.

-This initiative is only the latest move by public officials to tackle the issue of alcohol consumption in Poland.
+The Independence Day sobering initiative is only the latest move by public officials to tackle the issue of alcohol consumption in Poland.
 Earlier this year, President Andrzej Duda signed a new law to allow local governments to cap the number of concessions for alcohol sales, shortly after another bill restricting alcohol consumption in public areas such as streets and parks.

 Although Poland is particularly famous for its vodka (a brand-new museum dedicated to their national drink recently opened in Warsaw), Poles are also among the world’s top 5 beer-drinkers (over 100 litres per year per capita) beaten, in Europe, only by the Czech Republic (the worldwide champions), Germany and Austria.

 What remains to be seen is whether the initiative of Poland’s religious authorities will be able to make a difference.